khchick/khchick.github.io/README.md

 # Individual project

 This is a website built to serve the below purposes:
-1. To apply my knowledge in website development obtained through the coding bootcamp
-2. As a backbone for extending the collection of my portfolio and means of communication with potential clients
+1. As a backbone for extending the collection of my portfolio and means of communication with potential clients
+2. To apply my knowledge in website development obtained through the coding bootcamp

+## Design approach
+- Combination of navy branding and grey tone to provide a professional, creditable brand image
+- Magenta as highlight color to imply passion

 ## Content
 Currently only the Overview/Home page has been built.
-It consists of the following parts and functionalities (from top to bottom):
+It consists of the following sections and functionalities (from top to bottom):
 1. **Navigation**
     * Sticky to the top with smooth scrolling effect
 2. **Hero video banner**